ad-freiburg/elevant/docs/mapping_files.md

       Q100594618

-* **`qid_to_label.tsv`**: QID and English label for all entities in Wikidata. *This file will be removed if you run the `make cleanup` command, since it has been transformed into a database for faster retrieval.*
+* **`qid_to_label.tsv`**: QID and English label for all entities in Wikidata. *This file is an intermediate file used only to generate a Python database and is therefore not contained in the downloaded files.
+If you generate the Wikidata mappings yourself, this file will be removed if you run the `make cleanup` command.* Example entry:
- Example entry:

       Q1	universe